timescale/docs/cloud/migrate-to-cloud/index.md

 ---
-title: Migrate your TimescaleDB database to Timescale Cloud
+title: Migrate your PostgreSQL database to Timescale Cloud
-excerpt: Migrate from self-hosted TimescaleDB or Managed Service for TimescaleDB
+excerpt: Migrate an existing PostgreSQL database to Timescale Cloud
 product: cloud
-keywords: [data migration, self-hosted, mst]
+keywords: [data migration, self-hosted, postgresql, hypershift]
-tags: [ingest]
+tags: [ingest, migrate]
 ---

-# Migrate your TimescaleDB database to Timescale Cloud
+# Migrate your PostgreSQL database to Timescale Cloud

 You can migrate your data to Timescale Cloud from self-hosted TimescaleDB or Managed Service for TimescaleDB.
 This allows you to use Timescale Cloud's